Conservatorship - Background Information

 The conservator can be paid from the protected person’s money for the conservatorship work, but only with a written court order.
 Also, if the conservator or the conservator’s spouse, parent or child is going to provide room and board for the protected person, the conservator must get written permission from the court before using the protected person’s money to pay for this.

 Usually, the judge will set the authorized amount of these payments in the appointment order.
 The court must determine whether the protected person is financially able to pay and whether the charges are reasonable.
 If the conservator later wants to increase these fees, he or she must ask the court permission in writing to do so.
 The conservator must also send notice of any such request to at least one of the protected person’s relatives if possible.
+If a conservator is going to provide conservatorship services to more than one person (or two if they are related) and charge fees, they must take steps to be a licensed conservator.

 ► Where can I get more information about adult guardianship / conservatorship?